 - The University Counselling Service provide individual counselling to staff or students who have eating disorders.
 They also produce a booklet, Eating Difficulties: getting support.

 - B-eat is a national charity which provides a helpline, online support and self help groups.
 This includes a confidential group which meets on campus every 2 weeks.
-For more details of this local group please visit the Students' Union website.

 The BBC webpages on eating disorders provide further information, including real stories.